-Theories abound for the true origin story of the Chesterfield, some more grandiose and fable-like than others, none can be definitively confirmed.
+Theories abound for Chesterfield sofa history and its true origin story, some more grandiose and fable-like than others, none can be definitively confirmed.
 However, the earliest documented Chesterfield was in the late 1700s, making this style more than 250 years old!

 The Chesterfield has transcended through centuries of interior design trends due to its not-so subtle elegance and surprising versatility.